drnic/confluence-cli/README.md

 export CONFLUENCE_API_PATH="/wiki/rest/api"         # Cloud default; use /rest/api for Server/DC
 # Optional: set to 'bearer' for self-hosted/Data Center instances
 export CONFLUENCE_AUTH_TYPE="basic"
+# Optional: set default output format for read command (text, markdown, or html)
+export CONFLUENCE_DEFAULT_FORMAT="markdown"
 ```

 `CONFLUENCE_API_PATH` defaults to `/wiki/rest/api` for Atlassian Cloud domains and `/rest/api` otherwise.
-Override it when your site lives under a custom reverse proxy or on-premises path. `CONFLUENCE_AUTH_TYPE` defaults to `basic` when an email is present and falls back to `bearer` otherwise.
+Override it when your site lives under a custom reverse proxy or on-premises path. `CONFLUENCE_AUTH_TYPE` defaults to `basic` when an email is present and falls back to `bearer` otherwise. `CONFLUENCE_DEFAULT_FORMAT` sets the default output format for the read command (defaults to `text` if not specified).

 ### Getting Your API Token